niclabs/robustness-and-resilience-in-graphs/README.md

 - [x] Entropy rank from matrix
 - [x] mcv(G): The set of minimal vertex covers of G + test
 - [x] MCV(G): The set of minimun vertex covers of G + test
+- [x] weightedMatrix(g, w): Weighted matrix of graph g, where w represents the weight attribute name in the graph

 5.1 Component-based characteristics